 This legal doctrine holds that if you are injured after using a product, you can recover compensation from its manufacturer, designer, or distributor.

-The product is unreasonably dangerous if it fails to perform safely when used as intended or in a manner reasonably foreseeable by the manufacturer.
+The product is unreasonably dangerous if it fails to perform safely when used as intended or reasonably foreseeable by the manufacturer.
 The product is likewise defective if the product’s design outweighs the benefits.
 In these cases, the injured party can recover compensation from the manufacturer without proving negligence.

 Recoverable Damages in a Products Liability Case

-Injured parties who prevail in a product liability suit are entitled to several forms of damages.
+Injured parties who prevail in a product liability suit are entitled to several damages.
 First, they are entitled to medical expenses, including emergency medical care and continuing treatment as the injury requires.